 - Space out your posts.
 I know you want to just bang-bang-bang it out and pour awesomesauce all over the web.
 Good!
 Great!
 Write your little heart out.
 Then schedule no more than two posts per week for the first few months.
 No matter how much content you write, pace the delivery of your posts so that you post new content consistently.

 - Choose evergreen topics.
 Evergreen topics are topics that are always useful, regardless of how much time goes by.
 The key here is to write high-value, in-depth, industry-specific content that is not influenced even a little bit by the Kardashians.
 You can always add posts on trending topics, but your scheduled content should be high-quality info that is sought after in your niche, discipline, industry or your particular line of work.

 - Stop looking over in your neighbor’s lovely garden.
 You absolutely want to get tips from people who have already done what it is you’re looking to do.
 That means if your friend has gotten better (which usually means faster) results using a different method, make sure that your objective and your friend’s objective are the same before you go implementing your friend’s master plan.
 What a tragedy to spend your time perfecting the art of doing all the wrong stuff.

 - Only write about what you care about.
 This is especially true if you’re a blogger for hire or a ghostwriter because many of us spend a good portion of our early days writing on topics that we have no real interest in learning.
-If you could go the rest of your life without penning a single blog post on a specific topic (sorta like my feeling hon writing about marijuana), either choose another niche for your blog or outsource the writing.
+If you could go the rest of your life without penning a single blog post on a specific topic, either choose another niche for your blog or outsource the writing.
 It’s better to find a good ghostwriter to take up the slack than to keep writing and have your blog bore people to tears.
 A good ghostwriter can mimic your writing voice.
 Find a good writer to pen your posts and no one will ever know it’s not you doing the writing.